-Washington Crossing State Park Professional Review and Guide
+Washington Crossing State Park Professional Guide

 "One of the turning points in the Revolutionary War came on Christmas Day in 1776, when George Washington and his army crossed the Delaware River and headed toward Trenton, where they won a battle against Hessian troops.
 When they landed, the area back then was known as Johnson’s Ferry.